What is hallmarking & why is it important?

 A hallmark is your guarantee of quality for the jewellery you buy, and can only be applied by an independent Assay Office, of which there are four in the UK.

 The hallmark consists of three symbols: the Maker’s Mark (also known as the Sponsor's Mark), the Metal Fineness Mark and the Assay Office Mark.

 All of Sheila’s jewellery, except her Scottish Gold designs, carry the maker’s mark ‘SD’, granted to Sheila by the Edinburgh Assay Office under her maiden name, Sheila Dearness.

-A separate maker's mark is used exclusively on Sheila's Scottish Gold jewellery and represents the ‘SF’ initials from the Sheila Fleet Jewellery logo.
-This mark guarantees that all gold within the whole item is Scottish Gold from the Cononish Gold Mine in the West of Scotland.
+A separate maker's mark known as the Sheila Fleet Scottish Gold Mark is used exclusively on Sheila's Scottish Gold jewellery.
+This mark uses the ‘SF’ initials from the Sheila Fleet Jewellery logo and guarantees that all gold within the item is Scottish Gold from the Cononish Gold Mine.
 Find out more about exclusive Scottish Gold.